Input Checks

 Parameters:

-Check whether the underlying graphs of two frameworks are the same and raise an error otherwise.
+Check whether the elements of a list are indeed vertices of the graph and raise error otherwise.

 Return type: